naofumi/react-router-vite-rails/README.md

 As a result, the default Cache-Control header is set to the same value as other ERB files – `Cache-Control: max-age=0, private, must-revalidate`.
 On the other hand, assets are served from the `public` folder and have `Cache-Control: public, max-age=172800`.

-This ensures that assets use the browser cache effectively, whereas the HTML template is always fresh and users get the most recent version of the app.
+This ensures that assets served from `public` use the browser cache effectively, whereas the HTML template served from the Rails controller is always fresh and always provides the most recent version of the app.

+Note that assets served from the `public` folder will have hash-digests to bust caching.
+However, since the bootstrap HTML template is the first file to be loaded, it always has to have the same URL, and this precludes the use of hash-digests on this one.
+Therefore, we need separate caching configurations for each.

 ### Deployment

-Yarn installation and the React Router build step are integrated into the `bin/rails assets:precompile` task.
+NPM installation and the React Router build step are integrated into the `bin/rails assets:precompile` task.
 Artifacts are stored inside the Ruby on Rails `public` folder.
-Note that we don't use Propshaft for the React Router build, and therefore artifacts are not saved into `app/assets/builds`.

-Your Dockerfile and CI setup can stay the same with the exception that you will need to install Node.js.
+Since we tap into the asset pipeline commands, your Dockerfile and CI setup can stay the same with the exception that you may need to install Node.js.
-See the `Dockerfile` for an example.
+See the `Dockerfile` for an example of this.